5 Getting started with R and RStudio

 0.65 - 1.42

-Feel free to spend some more time writing and running code within your .R script, or move on to the next section, where we’ll add comments to our code.
+Feel free to spend some more time writing and running code within your .R

 5.6.3 Commenting your code in R

-To comment out a line of code, you can place a pound sign (also called an octothorpe!) # in front of the line of code that you want to exclude when you’re running your script.
-Be careful when excluding certain lines of code, especially in longer files, as it can be easy to forget where you’ve commented out code.
-It is often better to simply start a new section of code to tinker with until you get it working as expected, rather than commenting out individual lines of code.
+Be careful when excluding certain lines of code, especially in longer files, as it can be easy to forget where you’ve commented.
+Rather than commenting out individual lines of code, it is often better to start a new section of code to tinker with until it works as expected.

-#' this will be a short code example.
+#' This will be a short code example.

-#' you are not expected to know what this does,
+#' You are not expected to know what this does,

 #' nor do you need to try running it on your computer.

-library(readr) # load the readr package
+library(readr) # Load the readr package

-library(here) # load the here package
+library(here) # Load the here package

-data <- read_csv(here("file_path", "file_name.csv")) # save file_name.csv as data
+data <- read_csv(here("file_path", "file_name.csv")) # Save file_name.csv as data

-If you think you’ll be writing more than one line of comments, you can do a pound sign followed by a single quotation mark (#').
-This will continue to comment out lines of text or code each time you hit Enter.
-You can delete the #' on a new line where you want to write code for R to run.
+on a new line where you want to write code for R to run.
 This method is useful when you’re writing a long description of what you’re doing in R.

 5.7 Installing the {dataedu} package